Skip to content

 from asgikit.responses import respond_text

-from selva.web import controller, get, FromPath
+from selva.web import get, FromPath

 @get("hello/:name")

-async def handler(self, request: Request, name: Annotated[str, FromPath]):
+async def handler(request: Request, name: Annotated[str, FromPath]):

 await respond_text(request.response, f"Hello, {name}!")